Ashok Dinda: International career

 Dinda made his T20 international Debut for India on 9 December 2009 against Sri Lanka at Nagpur.
 He took the wicket of Sanath Jayasuriya.
 Dinda ended up with figures of 1/34 in 3 overs.
 While batting, he scored 19 runs off 20 deliveries before being bowled by Tillakaratne Dilshan.

 Dinda made his ODI debut against Zimbabwe in June 2010.
 He bowled 7.2 overs and took 0/49.
 He was picked for the 2010 Asia Cup squad in Sri Lanka.
-However, Dinda played only one game in that tournament, a group stage match against Sri Lanka, in which he ended up with figures of 0/39 in 5 overs.
+However, Dinda played only one game in that tournament, a group stage match against Sri Lanka, in which he ended up with figures of 0 for 39 in 5 overs.

 Political career

-Dinda is a member of the Bharatiya Janata Party.
-He was selected as a candidate in Moyna (Vidhan Sabha constituency) in the 2021 West Bengal Legislative Assembly election.
-He was also elected as MLA in Moyna (Vidhan Sabha constituency).
+Dinda won as a member of the Bharatiya Janata Party from Moyna Assembly constituency in the 2021 West Bengal Legislative Assembly election.
+He polled 108,109 votes and defeated his nearest rival, Sangram Kumar Dolai of the Trinamool Congress, by a margin of 1260 votes.